 45. Mobile push notifications are known to have a high open rate which can be improved with basic personalization by up to 9%.
 You can read more about personalization and segmentation in this article.

 SMS is not dead.
 Text messaging remains an effective mobile marketing tool with proven results, reflected in the following states:

 46. 90% of messages are read within 3 minutes.

 47. As many as 79% of smartphone customers base their shopping decisions on SMS opt-in or similar mobile device services.

 48. The average open rate for text message marketing campaigns is 98%.
 This is astounding, compared to just 20% for email marketing campaigns.

 49. Businesses are more than three times more likely to rely on email as a primary communication method for marketing.
 However, the fact is that consumers are 4.5 times more likely to reply to a text message.

 50. SMS marketing has a whopping 45% response rate, which means customers are more likely to open your marketing communications via text and act on it to connect with you.
 Furthermore, 86% of small business owners who utilize text messaging indicate that texting offers higher engagement than email communication.

 Mobile marketing is not a fad; it is the future.
-There are several inspiring stories of growth fuelled by mobile marketing and it’s high time you jumped on the bandwagon to meet your users where they are – on mobile.
-Selecting a good mobile marketing platform like MoEngage can make all the difference in your growth strategy by helping you understand your customers and keeping them engaged.
-Get in touch for a free demo and find out more about our advanced personalization solutions.
+There are several inspiring stories of growth fuelled by mobile marketing, and it’s high time you jumped on the bandwagon to meet your customers where they are – on mobile.
+Selecting an excellent mobile marketing platform like MoEngage can make all the difference in your growth strategy by helping you understand your customers and keep them engaged.
+Get in touch for a free demo and learn more about our advanced personalization solutions.